Junior year of high school is a pivotal time for our teens.

 For parents, junior year means:

-- Visiting colleges in the spring.
+Visiting colleges in the spring.
 College visits will help your 11th grader clarify what they want in a college, and touring during the school year when classes are in session gives a realistic feel for the campus atmosphere.
-Your student should be the one to research websites, contact admission offices, and suggest some places to visit.
+You will be the copilot; your student should be the one to research websites, contact admission offices, and suggest some places to visit.